dat-ecosystem/dat/cli-docs.md

 ### dat checkout

-Non-destructive rollback state to a hash in the past
+Non-destructive rollback state to a version in the past

 ```bash
 dat checkout <version-hash>
 ```

-Check out latest version on default branch
+Check out the latest version

 ```bash
 dat checkout latest